There are some changes coming to the way you bank with us.

 During 2018 all banks are speeding up the time it takes for a cheque to clear from six days to just two.
 We’ll let you know before we move to the faster clearing times for cheques you pay in.
 But, if you write a cheque that’s paid into a bank that’s already moved to the new clearing times, your money could leave your account quicker than it does today.
 So it’s important that when you write a cheque, you have enough money in your account to cover it.
 You can find more information at chequeandcredit.co.uk

-We're only changing IBANs that start with ’LLOY’.
+We are only changing IBANs that start with ’LLOY’.
 You can find your latest BIC and IBAN details on your bank statements and Internet Banking (choose the BIC/IBAN option after logging in).
-Please keep an eye on them from early November.
+New IBAN details will be available from 22 April 2018.

 Yes, it’s a good idea to let them know as soon as you can see that the details have changed.
-We have to let all overseas banks know about the change to the BIC, but you'll need to let the person sending the payment know that your IBAN has changed (if it starts with ‘LLOY).
+We have to let all overseas banks know about the change to the BIC, but you will need to let the person who’s sending the payment know that your IBAN has changed (if it starts with ‘LLOY).

 You’re not able to set up new Direct Debits on your savings accounts, although some older accounts do have them in place.
 If you have an existing Direct Debit on one of these older accounts we’ll keep it running, but you won’t be able to make any changes to it, except to cancel it.
 You can set up Direct Debits from any current account you have with us instead.